Our Experiences in Digital Forensics

 Case 1

-We assisted a medical institution in the investigation of system alterations made by their contractor.
-Our team collected the evidence and analyzed the affected system and identified the specific alteration among millions of lines of code.
+We assisted a medical institution in investigation of an system alteration made by their contractor.
+Our team collected the evidence and analyzed the effected system, found the alteration within millions lines of syntax.
 We provided the evidence and findings for the client.

 Case 2

-Unidentified files were found on several external servers of an insurance company.
-The client suspected unauthorized access.
-Our team was contacted to analyze the server and find the behavior of the hacker, and how the intruder gained access to internal data.
+Unidentified files were found on several external server of an insurance company.
+The client suspected an intrusion activity to the system.
+Our team was contacted to analyze the server and find the behavior of the hacker, and how the intruder access internal data.

 Case 3

-A subsidiary of a media company suspected a high-ranking officer of fraud, embezzlement, or other financial misconduct.
-Our forensic and fraud investigation team was sent to the company, focusing on collecting evidence from the accounting system, transaction history, and human resource data.
-During the investigation, in order to further understand the incidents, we conducted interviews of mid-level staff members, and provided the parent company with the results of the investigation.
+An subsidiary of a media company suspected a high ranking officer for fraud and emptying situation.
+Our forensic and fraud investigation team were send to the company, focusing on the collecting evidences from the accounting system, transaction history, and human resource data.
+During the investigation, in order to further understand the incidents, we conducted interviews of mid-level staffs, and provided the parent company the result of the investigation.

 Case 4